Good afternoon, ladies and gentlemen, and welcome to the podcast The Load Seaters for Tuesday, the 7th of October, 2025.

 Yes.

-Um and then he let off some butane gas inside the tram carriages on three separate occasions.
+And then he let off some butane gas inside the tram carriages on three separate occasions, the 15th of March, the 20th, and the 22nd.

-Well butane is just flammable.
+Well, butane is just flammable.

-Doesn't actually do anything.
+It doesn't actually do anything.

 So he's just a weirdo.

-It can do, apparently.
+He can do, apparently.

-Yeah, the biological warfare inhaling butane can cause serious health risks, including respiratory dispress, hypoxia, and cardiovascular issues.
+Inhaling butane can cause serious health risks, including respiratory distress, hypoxia, cardiovascular issues.

-That explains why when I go camping I'm slightly more brain dead than normal.
+That explains why when I go camping, I'm slightly more brain dead than normal.

 That does.

-Oh well.
+Oh, well.

-But like, okay, great, thank you, Islamic terrorist.
+Thank you, Islamic terrorist.

 What are we saying here?

-Well, why did you do this?
+Why did he do this?

-There's no no reason given for whatever reason.
+There's no reason given for whatever reason.

-Um I'm sure they'll try and explain it as well.
+I'm sure they'll try and explain it as well.

 He's mentally ill.

-Um we've got to stop but no, he's high on butane.
+No, he's high on butane.

 That's what they use it for.